TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ The customer, DEVCOM, has specified that navigation shall be conducted using a
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;waypoint-to-waypoint system.

-● CirceBot shall transmit real-time data, including current position, current velocity, meters of cable left, heading, battery life percentage, and error codes if any occur.
+● CirceBot shall transmit real-time data, including current position, current velocity, heading, and error codes if any occur.
 The minimum speeds that this data should be relayed is 10 Hz.
 This will utilize sensors and circuiting.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ The customer, DEVCOM, has specified the required data to be transmitted and
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;displayed for the current operation.